HSBC hits regulatory issues over Iraq business exit

-BAGHDAD HSBC Holdings (HSBA.L) is struggling to exit its Iraqi operations, having had two proposals to sell its stake in Dar Es Salaam Investment Bank BDSI.ISX (DES) rejected by the country's regulator, according to the Iraq Securities Commission (ISC).
+BAGHDAD, July 31 HSBC Holdings is struggling to exit its Iraqi operations, having had two proposals to sell its stake in Dar Es Salaam Investment Bank (DES) rejected by the country's regulator, according to the Iraq Securities Commission (ISC).

 The saga underlines the risks for international firms of doing business in Iraq, where a complex regulatory and political environment, as well as security worries, can offset the attractions of rapid economic growth fuelled by oil production.